 (A) wander down the wicket, deliberately miss the ball, allowing yourself to be stumped?

 (B) slap the slaphead over the short boundary for three successive sixes and a little Kapil Dev moment of your own?

 (C) push a gentle two off the last ball of the over, saving face and leaving Dave Stevens to face the biggest-spinning leggie in the history of Bugle cricket?

 I'm giving away the answer a bit when I say that I was talking to Dave Stevens in the Bugle Working Men's Club after the game, and he told me that he known what was going to happen to the leg break that bowled him: known but been unable to do anything about it.
 I suppose that when someone spins the ball as much as Hayder does, it kind of messes with your understanding of how a cricket ball should behave.
 I was to have a similar conversation with Broadclyst's Ian Hooper later in the week.

-Meanwhile, Grumpy completed his villainous role by reading out the fines - somehow, and I'm not sure how, the adjective generous best describes the way he humiliates people and then takes money off them - and Greta watched athletics on the telly.
+Meanwhile, Chris Healey completed his villainous role by reading out the fines - somehow, and I'm not sure how, the adjective generous best describes the way he humiliates people and then takes money off them - and Greta watched athletics on the telly.
 "When are the ladies going to jump in the sand?" she asked.
 It was a good question.